subashsigdel/subashsigdel/README.md

 <h1 align="center">👋 I am subash sigdel</h1>
-<h3 align="center">self studying AI & Meachine learning  </h3>
+<h3 align="center"> AI & Meachine learning  </h3>

-- 🔭 I am also intrest in IOT (internet of things) , Agumented reality , virtual reality
+- 🔭 also intrest in IOT (internet of things) , Agumented reality , virtual reality
 - 🌱 Learning
 - 👯 I love to do  projects
 - 🥅 Looking for some good projects for learning